Gun laws in Idaho: Idaho gun laws

-As of July 1, 2014, persons with an Idaho "Enhanced Concealed Weapons Licence" (hereafter "Idaho Enhanced Permit") or qualified retired law enforcement officer are allowed to carry concealed on a public college or university campus.
+As of July 1, 2014, persons with an Idaho "Enhanced Concealed Weapons License" (hereafter "Idaho Enhanced Permit") or qualified retired law enforcement officer are allowed to carry concealed on a public college or university campus.
 However, this does not apply to student dormitories or residence halls, nor does it apply to a public entertainment or sporting facility that has a seating capacity of 1,000+ persons.

 In 2014, Idaho passed HB 69, which declares certain gun control to be unconstitutional, and made it unlawful for any state assets to go toward the enforcement of federal gun laws, an act of de facto nullification.

 Open carry is legal in Idaho.
 A concealed weapons license is not required for open carry, nor for long guns (concealed or not).
 The firearm being openly carried must be clearly visible.
 A firearm can also be transported in a vehicle, as long as it is in plain view, or is disassembled or unloaded.

 Idaho has state preemption of firearms laws: local units of government cannot regulate the ownership, possession, use, transportation, or carry of firearms, firearm components or ammunition.
 The state constitution states that "No law shall impose licensure, registration or special taxation on the ownership or possession of firearms or ammunition.
 Nor shall any law permit the confiscation of firearms, except those actually used in the commission of a felony."

 The possession of automatic firearms is permitted, as long as such possession is in compliance with all federal regulations.

 Stand-your-ground was passed in 2018.
-Previously stand-your-ground was the law in practice based on jury instructions for homicide or battery cases.
+Previously, stand-your-ground was the law in practice based on jury instructions for homicide or battery cases.